- US Online Poker

 Also, there’s simply no reason why 888’s representatives shouldn’t be able to provide clarity regarding fundamental questions such as payouts, promotions and disconnect policies.

 My advice to 888’s NJ team: take a good, hard look at how your industry second best ROW operation is conducted and mimic it, albeit on a more conservative scale, in New Jersey.
 Either that, or link up with WSOP.com in NJ, combining the best of your operation with the best of theirs.

-If it wasn’t for its seasonal promotions and generous freerolls, 888 would have probably already gone the way of the dinosaur.
+If it wasn’t for seasonal promotions and generous freerolls, 888 would probably have already gone the way of the dinosaur.
 But as for now, the site is in the midst of a modest resurgence.

-However, since April 23, 7-day cash-game averages have fallen 18 percent.
-Though that’s a far cry from the 43.5 percent it dropped from late-April to early June.
+However, since April 2016, 7-day cash-game averages have fallen 18 percent.
+Though that’s a far cry from the 43.5 percent drop from late-April to early June.